Graham Henderson - Our Chief Executive

 A founding Trustee of R&V, since July 2015 Thomas has been Chair of the Board.
 Thomas has been an important contact of Poet in the City since 2003, and has been responsible for working with that charity on a number of important poetry events at Christie’s in London.
 Thomas is one of the UK’s leading specialists in manuscripts and archives, and regularly handles high profile auctions of such artefacts – including letters and manuscripts of Rimbaud and Verlaine.
 Formerly based in Paris and London, he now heads up the Books and Manuscripts Department in the London branch of Christie’s.
 Thomas used to live near the R&V house in Camden, and in view of his long-term fascination with writers’ houses is particularly delighted to be involved in this exciting project.

 Susan E. Walton is a former investment banker (including ABN-Amro and Barings) where she pioneered many internet-based applications that are now standard in the financial industry.
 She is now principal at London based Frost Consulting where she is a specialist consultant in semantic search and digital content management and commission management for many leading investment banks and asset managers.
-Susan is also the Director of CapX, the first free-market focused digital news and commentary service from the British think tank, The Centre for Policy Studies on whose main board she serves.
+Susan is also former Director of CapX, the first free-market focused digital news and commentary service from the British think tank, The Centre for Policy Studies on whose main board she serves.
 Susan has also co-founded and achieved public stock market listings for two start-up technology companies in the US and the UK.
 Born and raised in Cleveland, Ohio, Susan has also served as a Board member on several charitable organisations and social enterprises, and is committed to both education and the arts.
 She brings her wide knowledge of the financial industries, business start-ups and digital development.

 The Foundation is a Company Limited by Guarantee with Company Number 7559463.
 Charity Commission number 1157063.